miyagis-forests/farmacy-food-kata/README.md

 <tr><td align="center"><a href="architecture/context-diagram.md">Context Diagram<br><img src="images/context-diagram.png" width="200"></a></td></tr>
 </table>

-The main part of the software architecture is the set of five *architecture views* linked below.
+The main part of the software architecture is the set of five *architecture views* seen below.
 These views provide a runtime perspective of the system, that is, they show the components and connectors that have runtime presence and altogether correspond to the main capabilities provided by the Farmacy Food system.
+They follow the microservice and EDA architecture styles.

 <table>